jesusrafaelchris/SwiftUI/Week 2.md

 ## 3. State Properties: @Binding

 Sometimes, we want a child view to modify state that is managed by its parent.
-In such cases, SwiftUI provides the @Binding property wrapper.
+In such cases, SwiftUI provides the `@Binding` property wrapper.

-@Binding creates a two-way connection between a parent’s state and the child view.
+`@Bindin`g creates a two-way connection between a parent’s state and the child view.
 This allows the child to read the state and also modify it, while keeping the source of truth in the parent.

-## How @Binding Works
+### How @Binding Works

-With @Binding, we declare that a property in the child view is not owned by the child but instead references a value managed elsewhere — typically the parent.
+With `@Binding`, we declare that a property in the child view is not owned by the child but instead references a value managed elsewhere — typically the parent.
 This ensures that updates in the child are reflected in the parent, and vice versa.

 ### Example: Using @Binding for Two-Way Communication
-Here’s how to use @Binding to enable a child view to update a parent’s state:
+Here’s how to use `@Binding` to enable a child view to update a parent’s state:

  ### Example: